Daniel-Ortega-Lloret/Daniel-Ortega-Lloret/README.md

 Here are some ideas to get you started: -->

+-📫 How to reach me: daniel.ortega.lloret@outlook.com
-🔭 I’m currently working on a game called Sumo Strikers with a small team!
+-🔭 I’m currently working on a game called Sumo Strikers with a small team!

 Click the logo to watch the trailer!